DataFire/Integrations/integrations/generated/google_people/README.md

   * formattedProtocol `string`: The read-only protocol of the IM client formatted in the viewer's account
   * formattedType `string`: The read-only type of the IM client translated and formatted in the
   * metadata [FieldMetadata](#fieldmetadata)
   * protocol `string`: The protocol of the IM client.
-The protocol can be custom or predefined.
+The protocol can be custom or one of these
   * type `string`: The type of the IM client.
-The type can be custom or predefined.
+The type can be custom or one of these
   * username `string`: The user name used in the IM client.

 ### Interest